Losant/losant-templates/application-templates/the-things-network/README.md

 * Set the **Authorization** header to the same value you set for the `LORA_NETWORK_SERVER_AUTH_TOKEN` application global.

 ## Simulation Overview
 This template includes a **Simulator** workflow and device.
-The simulation workflow generates random sensor data every five minutes, encodes that data, and POSTs it to your webhook.
-This mimics exactly how data is received from TTN.
+The simulation workflow generates random sensor data every five minutes, encodes that data, and invokes the **TTN Receiver** workflow.
+This mimics exactly how data is received from TTN by your application.

 The **Simulator** workflow also includes two [Virtual Buttons](https://docs.losant.com/workflows/triggers/virtual-button/) to simulate the built-in tamper switch inside Radio Bridge devices.
 Clicking the **Tamper Open** button will simulate someone attempting to remove the lid and tamper with the sensor.
 Clicking the **Tamper Closed** button will simulate the tamper button being pushed back down, which indicates the lid has been put back on the device.